Dauphin County, Pennsylvania: Politics and government

 Dauphin County was historically a Republican stronghold, like most of south-central Pennsylvania.
 It was long one of the more conservative urban counties in the nation, having only supported a Democrat for president twice from 1880 to 2004.
+The only breaks in this trend were in 1936 and 1964, which were national 400-electoral vote Democratic landslides.

 However, there has been a decided shift toward the Democrats in national and statewide elections in recent years.
 This culminated when the Democrats overtook the Republicans in countywide registration during the summer of 2008.
-As of November 1, 2021, 45.5% of registered voters in the county were Democrats, 38.9% Republicans, and 15.5% other party/non-affiliated.

 Bob Casey Jr. carried the county in the 2006 Senate election when he unseated Rick Santorum.
 According to the Dauphin County Board of Elections, in 2008 Barack Obama became the first Democratic presidential candidate to carry Dauphin County since 1964, receiving 9.0% more of the vote than John McCain.
 It was also only the third time Dauphin County had supported a Democrat for president since 1936.
 Obama won Dauphin with a slightly reduced majority in 2012, while Hillary Clinton won it with a narrow plurality in 2016.
 It is now the only blue county in the traditionally powerfully Republican Susquehanna Valley.

-Nonetheless, the GOP still holds all of the county row offices, as well as a majority on the county commission.
-Three of the state house seats are held by Democrats.
-Republicans control two state house seats as well as both of the state senate seats and the congressional seat.
-Most local elected officials are also Republican, by a margin of 3 to 1.
-This is because most of the Democratic gains have been in already heavily Democratic Harrisburg, which has had a Democratic mayor since 1982 and has been represented in the state house by a Democrat since 1975.
-In contrast, the suburbs and rural areas remain some of the most Republican areas in Pennsylvania.
+Voter registration

+As of July 29, 2024, 44.0% of registered voters in the county were Democrats, 38.6% Republicans, 13.3% non-affiliated, and 4.1% other party.

 Party registration stats according to the Secretary of State's office: